-This classic combo brings together karak chai — a rich, spiced Indian tea — and bun makhan, a soft, buttery bun that’s a beloved teatime treat.
-Karak chai is brewed strong with black tea leaves.
+This classic Traditional Kulhad chai in London combo pairs karak chai, a rich, spiced Indian tea, with bun makhan, a soft, buttery bun that’s a beloved teatime treat.
+Karak chai is brewed strongly with black tea leaves.
 It’s infused with warming spices like cardamom and cinnamon and simmered with full-fat milk and sugar for a creamy, indulgent drink.
 The bun makhan is freshly baked, pillowy soft, and slathered generously with creamy butter (makhan).
 It’s the perfect partner to soak up every drop of chai.

 Together, they create a comforting, nostalgic experience that’s simple yet deeply satisfying.
 This combo is ideal for a cosy teatime pause or a quick, flavourful snack.